-Once you’ve signed up for an Amazon Seller account, download the Amazon Seller app and install it on your phone.
-Amazon Seller was designed by Amazon specifically for sellers.
-The app provides useful tools and information to help manage your business.
-Some features include a built-in picture scanner that can identify UPC barcodes and book covers, inventory listing and management tools, pricing recommendations, sales data and much more.
-If you are just starting out, get to know this app as well as possible.
-There are plenty of video tutorials online that will help you get up to speed.
-We will cover some of the useful techniques we’ve found later in the course.
+After signing up for an Amazon Seller account, download the Amazon Seller app and install it on your phone.
+The Amazon Seller application was specifically designed by Amazon for sellers.
+The app provides useful information and tools to help you manage your business.
+The program includes a built-in picture scanner that can recognize UPC barcodes and book covers, inventory management, pricing recommendations, sales data, and much more.
+If you are just getting started, get to know this app well.
+You can find plenty of video tutorials online that will help you get up to speed.
+In the following tutorials, we will touch on some of the practical techniques that we have found to be useful.

-Scanlister was designed specifically for listing books (or anything else) on Amazon.
-With Scanlister you can list books just about as quickly as you can scan barcodes.
-It is designed for batch listing, meaning processing large volumes of inventory at a time.
-For example, if you were to organize your books based on condition, you could simply select the appropriate condition note, scan the stack of books, and the information will be applied to all those listings at once.
-To do this in Amazon Seller Central, you would need to copy and paste each condition note for every book.
-Listing software such as Scanlister are designed to reduce these repetitive tasks.
+Bulklister is designed specifically to list books (or anything else) on Amazon.
+Bulklister enables you to list books about as rapidly as you can scan barcodes.
+It supports batch listing, meaning processing large volumes of inventory at a time.
+If you were to sort your books by condition, for instance, you could simply select the appropriate condition note, scan the stack of books, and the information would be applied to all the listings at once.
+To accomplish this in Amazon Seller Central, you would have to copy and paste each condition note for each book.
+Listing software like Bulklister makes repetitive tasks easier.